MRonzio/bioinformatics-general_commands/README.md

 # Command-line utilities in Bioinformatics

-Since the begin of my thesis internship I discovered and applied several different commands in order to get done some tasks in bioinformatics.
+Since the beginning of my thesis internship I discovered and applied several different commands in order to get done some tasks in bioinformatics.
 Now I'm a PhD student and still I'm learning some new fancy ways to execute bioinformatics tasks.
 Here are some of the commands I've been using.
-The page is constantly being updated.
+The page is periodically being updated.
 I added also some common configurations of commands in NGS analysis.

 ## OS